 - alerts when the cycle is complete

 Depending on which options you choose, can make dramatic differences in your electricity bill.

 How I cut my laundry costs in half

-- Use half the recommended amount of laundry powder/detergent
+- Use less than half the recommended amount of laundry powder/detergent

 - Water down your fabric softener to a ratio of 1:2 or 1:3